Allan Higdon

-Allan L. Higdon is a former Ottawa City Councillor and acting mayor of Ottawa.
+Allan L. Higdon (born 1947) is a former Ottawa City Councillor and acting mayor of Ottawa.
 He served on council from 1994 through 2000.

-Born in Dublin, Republic of Ireland, Higdon immigrated to Canada with his family in 1957 and settled in Kingston, Ontario.
+Born in Dublin, Ireland, Higdon immigrated to Canada with his family in 1957 and settled in Kingston, Ontario.
 He received a BA from Queen's University in English and History, a B.Ed from the University of Toronto, and also became an Associate of the Royal Conservatory of Music (ARCT).

 After graduation, Higdon worked with the Canadian Institute of Mining and Metallurgy on a curriculum development project at the Ontario Institute for Studies in Education (OISE).
-He subsequently lived in Toronto and southeast Asia, later moving to Ottawa.
-Higdon began his Ottawa career teaching at Ottawa Technical High School but quickly became involved in politics and started work on Parliament Hill in January 1982 for a Member of Parliament.
-Employed by the Progressive Conservative Party of Canada from January 1984, he worked in the 1984 Canadian federal election as a member of the Progressive Conservative National Campaign Committee.
-Following the campaign, he served three years as Executive Assistant to a Cabinet minister.
+He subsequently lived in Toronto and southeast Asia, later moving to Ottawa in 1980.
+After moving to Ottawa, he became a high school teacher, but quickly became involved in politics and started work on Parliament Hill, for Progressive Conservative Member of Parliament Jack Murta.
+In the 1984 Canadian federal election, he worked as the community communications co-ordinator at the Progressive Conservative national headquarters.
+Following the campaign, he served as Executive Assistant to Minister of National Revenue Otto Jelinek.
 Higdon then became a self-employed consultant specializing in social and demographic research and communications.
 From 1988 to 1994 he was employed as a Senior Analyst for the Department of Communications.

 Active in local politics in the 1994 Ottawa municipal election, Higdon was elected to the Ottawa City Council representing the Alta Vista-Canterbury Ward.
 He was re-elected in the 1997 Ottawa municipal election by acclamation and appointed Deputy Mayor of Ottawa for the term 1997–2000.

-After mayor Jim Watson's resignation in July 2000, Higdon was unanimously elected by Council as Acting Mayor of Ottawa until completion of his term of office in December.
-Higdon was defeated in the 2000 Ottawa municipal election by regional councillor Peter Hume, following the amalgamation of the city and regional government.
-Following his defeat, Higdon began work for the Government of Ontario - first as a member of the Social Benefits Tribunal, later the Alcohol and Gaming Commission and finally with the Licence Appeal Tribunal.
+After mayor Jim Watson's resignation as mayor, Higdon was appointed Acting Mayor of Ottawa on September 6, 2000.
+While in post he presented the Key to the City of Ottawa to Max Keeping and Margaret Atwood.
+Higdon was defeated in the 2000 Ottawa municipal election by regional councillor and fellow Conservative Peter Hume, following the amalgamation of the city and regional government.
+Losing by over 2,000 votes, Higdon blamed the media for his loss, suggesting it did not portray him in a positive light.

+Following his defeat, Higdon began work for the Government of Ontario, working for the Alcohol and Gaming Commission of Ontario.

 Personal life

-Higdon has been active in the community in many volunteer capacities having been a member of the Board of the Riverside Hospital, the Central Canada Exhibition, the Great Canadian Theatre Company, the Confederation Centre for the Arts (Charlottetown, PEI) and a Trustee of the Ottawa Public Library, among others.
-He has also sung in several choirs.

-Mr. Higdon is married with two grown children.
+Higdon is a member of St. Luke's Anglican Church, and served on the executive committee of the Anglican Diocese of Ottawa.
+He has two children with his wife Willa.